AdobeDocs/marketo.en/help/marketo/product-docs/administration/users-and-roles/create-an-api-only-user-role.md

 ---
 # Create an API Only User Role {#create-an-api-only-user-role}

-If you want to integrate with Marketo via the [REST API](https://developers.marketo.com/documentation/rest/), the best practice is to [assign a user the API Only role](/help/marketo/product-docs/administration/users-and-roles/create-an-api-only-user.md) and then [create a custom service for use with ReST API](/help/marketo/product-docs/administration/additional-integrations/create-a-custom-service-for-use-with-rest-api.md).
+If you want to integrate with Marketo via the [REST API](https://developers.marketo.com/documentation/rest/), the best practice is to [assign a user the API Only role](/help/marketo/product-docs/administration/users-and-roles/create-an-api-only-user.md) and then [create a custom service for use with REST API](/help/marketo/product-docs/administration/additional-integrations/create-a-custom-service-for-use-with-rest-api.md).
 Here's how to create the API only user role.

 >[!NOTE]
 >